BookOps-CAT/overdrive-reconcile/README.md

 `FINAL-for-deletion-verified-resources.csv` provides a list of records that can be deleted from ILS because the library no longer have access to the resource or because OverDrive removed the resource from their catalog.
 Please take extra precautions deleting records from Sierra.
 It is possible that occasionally an item record belonging to a print version of the resource is attached to electronic resource bib in Sierra.
 In such cases a new record for print must be first brought from WorldCat, then item transfered to it before the electronic resource bib can be deleted.

-`Final-for-import-missing-resources.csv` provides a list of Reserve IDs that can be used to create a MARC file in OverDrive Marketplace that can be used to add these resources to the ILS.
+`FINAL-for-import-missing-resources.csv` provides a list of Reserve IDs that can be used to create a MARC file in OverDrive Marketplace that can be used to add these resources to the ILS.

-`false-positive-for-deletion.csv` includes resources that were not present in the SimplyE database, but were discovered in the ILS and the verification routine (webscraping of OverDrive catalog - see details below) found that in fact they are available to our patrons.
-This report should be shared with SimplyE devs to mitigate missing in SimplyE titles.
+`false-positives-for-deletion.csv` includes resources that were not present in the inventory retrieved from the OverDrive Digital Inventory API, but were discovered in the ILS and the verification routine (webscraping of OverDrive catalog - see details below) found that in fact they are available to our patrons.

-## how this works?
+## how does this work?

-The script analyzes OverDrive data pulled from ILS (Sierra) and compares it with data pulled from SimplyE database.
+The script analyzes OverDrive data pulled from ILS (Sierra) and compares it with data pulled from the OverDrive Digital Inventory API.
 These two sets acquire information from two different sources: OverDrive Marketplace MARC records and OverDrive API.
 Resources found in both sets are considered to be available and are left alone.
-Identification of resources found in the SimplyE database only allow compilation of a MARC file in the OverDrive Marketplace so they are ingested into ILS.
+Identification of resources found in the OverDrive Digital Inventory API only allow compilation of a MARC file in the OverDrive Marketplace so they are ingested into ILS.
 Resources found only in Sierra may indicate they are no longer available froin OverDrive.
-OverDrive API crashes ([SIMPLY-391 issue](https://jira.nypl.org/browse/SIMPLY-3961)) result occasionaly in missing data in SimplyE DB.
 Deletion verification though webscraping of Overdrive catalog is needed.

 [![diagram](https://github.com/BookOps-CAT/overdrive-reconcile/blob/main/docs/media/Overdrive-weeding.drawio.png)](https://github.com/BookOps-CAT/overdrive-reconcile/blob/main/docs/media/Overdrive-weeding.drawio.png)